 Perfect for practical spenders, pay no annual fee in the first year and save up to $50 on your Woolies shop each month.
 Plus new cardholders can score a $50 Woolies eGift Card when you spend $150 a month for the first 3 months.
 Too easy!

-Receive 100,000 bonus Qantas Points when you apply online by 14 April 2019, are approved, and spend $3,000 on your new Card within the first 3 months.
+Receive a whopping 100,000 bonus Qantas Points when you apply online by 6 May 2019, are approved, and spend $3,000 on your new Card within the first 3 months.
 This offer is available to new Card Members only.
-Plus, until 14 April 2019 you'll earn an extra 0.25 Qantas Points per $1 spent on purchases, except for spends at government bodies in Australia.
+For eligibility, simply earn above $65,000 and have a good credit score.
 Credit Card Provider of the Year in the Mozo Experts Choice Awards 2018.^